carlos-molina/TECOmate/README.md

 1. choose rinkeby testnet.

 1. import to metamask the account created previously using geth:
-     - use `% geth —rinkeby acount list`  to find where the keystore file is stored
+     - use `% geth —rinkeby acount list`  to find where the keystore file is stored.
+Select the `json file` option as opposed to `Private key` in from the import menu.
+In the `Enter password` type the Passprase used when you created (eg with geth) the account that you are importing.

 1. buy ether tokens from rinkeby faucet [www.rinkeby.io](https://www.rinkeby.io/#faucet).